Bee's Favorite Flower

 Most bees are housed in a Langstroth beehive.
 This consists of a stack of two boxes on a base.
 These boxes are large enough to each hold 10 frames that are designed to encourage the bees to build their combs on the frames.
 Dimensions are such that there is plenty of clearance for the bees to move around, but not enough to encourage the bees to build combs outside the frames.

 A lid closes the top. and a slot in the base provides an entrance for the bees.

 The wax combs are used both to raise new bees and to store honey.

 Early in the summer when the beekeeper sees the bees storing large amounts of honey, he will remove the lid and cover the top box with a mesh called the queen excluder.
 The holes are large enough to allow worker bees to crawl through, but too small for the queen.
 On top of the queen excluder, the beekeeper places another box full of empty frames called the super.

-The queen can not get into the super to lay eggs there, but the workers can lay up combs full of pure honey.
+Because the queen can not get into the super to lay eggs there, the workers can lay up combs full of pure honey.
 This is the honey that the beekeeper harvests in late summer or early fall.